King County Bar Association Alternative Dispute Resolution Section CLE

 Increase In Renters In U.S. Cities

-Renters Now Rule Half of U.S. Cities Patrick Clark Thu, Mar 23 2:00 AM PDT Detroit was once known as a city where a working-class family could afford to own a home.
+Renters Now Rule Half of U.S. Cities Patrick Clark Detroit was once known as a city where a working-class family could afford to own a home.
 Now it’s a city of renters.
-Just 49 percent of Motor City households were homeowners in 2015, down from 55 percent in 2009…
+Just 49 percent of Motor City households were homeowners in 2015, down from 55 percent in 2009 and the lowest percentage in more…

 Read More